-University Fellowships are awarded each year by The Ohio State University on a competitive basis.
+The Ohio State University awards University Fellowships annually on a competitive basis.
 Fellowships provide a tuition waiver for the first year of graduate study as well as a monthly stipend.
-Glenn College commits to funding fellowship students in their second year using a Graduate Assistantship (see below for details).
-Fellowship recipients typically have an undergraduate GPA of 3.6 or higher, as well as GRE scores above the 75th percentile on the verbal and quantitative sections.
+The Glenn College commits to funding fellows in their second year with graduate assistantships (see below for details).
+University Fellowship recipients typically have an undergraduate GPA of 3.6 or higher, as well as GRE scores averaging at or above the 75th percentile on the verbal and quantitative sections.

-For more information about Fellowships and the selection process, check out the Graduate School Fellowship page.
+For more information about fellowships and the selection process, visit the Graduate School Fellowship page.

 Students who complete their application by December 1st are also eligible for funding from the Glenn College in the form of Graduate Assistantships.
 These positions provide a tuition waiver and monthly stipend, while requiring a work commitment of 20 hours per week.
 In addition to research and administrative positions within the Glenn College, many of our GA students have the opportunity to gain practical policy experience by working 20 hours per week at agencies such as the Columbus City Council and Franklin County Commissioners Office.
 Typically, GA recipients have an undergraduate GPA of 3.5 or higher, as well as GRE scores above the 60th percentile on the verbal and quantitative sections.

 In order to be eligible for any Graduate Assistantships, students must submit a completed application by December 1st.

 In addition to merit-based financial assistance through the Glenn College, students may aslo be eligible for loans, university‐wide scholarships and other forms of financial aid.
 For more information, please contact the Ohio State Financial Aid Office or call them at 614-292‐0300 regarding these matters.

 Click here for financial aid information provided by the Graduate School at Ohio State.